unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Performance and App Size with AOT/Jiterpreter

-Uno Platform allows to use .NET 8 features such as Profiled AOT (Ahead of Time compilation) and the Jiterpreter, to get better performance for your apps and balanced size.
+Uno Platform allows to use .NET 8 features such as Profiled AOT (Ahead Of Time compilation) and the Jiterpreter, to get better performance for your apps and balanced size.
 Profiled AOT is a powerful feature that allows to continue using the interpreter for code that is not often used, thus keeping your app's size down.

 ## Accessibility included

 Uno Platform comes with built-in support for accessible apps such as font scaling and support for screen readers.
-Support is provided for Windows Narrator, Android TalkBack, iOS and macOS VoiceOver and browser-specific narrators for Web / WebAssembly based apps.
-In addition, Uno Platform provides programmatic access to most UI elements, enabling enables assistive technology products.
+Support is provided for Windows Narrator, Android TalkBack, iOS and macOS VoiceOver, and browser-specific narrators for Web / WebAssembly based apps.
+In addition, Uno Platform provides programmatic access to most UI elements, enabling assistive technology products.

 ## Localization included